 - Central Sector Imperial Citadel of Thang Long

 Located at 18 Hoang Dieu Archaeological Site, represented for the most developed imperial period, the Imperial Citadel of Thang Long is one of the most important historical sites of Vietnam.
-Citadel of Thang Long was built in 11th century by Ly Dynasty; marking the independence of Dai Viet.
-At this site, a huge volume of artifacts was discovered.
-The deepest layer contained evidence of buildings from the pre-Thang Long period (7th-9th centuries AD), or the Dai La Citadel.
+Citadel of Thang Long was built in the 11th century by the Ly Dynasty; marking the independence of Dai Viet.
+At this site, a huge volume of artefacts was discovered.
+The deepest layer contained evidence of buildings from the pre-Thang Long-period (7th-9th centuries AD) or the Dai La Citadel.
 Next layers contained architectural traces of Ly-Tran dynasties (11th-14th centuries) and Le Dynasty (15th-18th).
 The age of the objects found in this site span over 1000 years, proving the continuous development of the imperial citadel itself.